 Then the question of the American consumer.
 Look, if you remove the Chinese products in America, the cost, if not all, very much will increase significantly.
 So I think that was the desire of a large part of American business, if you want to have a correction.
 When the infatuation of free trade does not come back to the barriers to trade, isolationism, and come to a situation where American interests are considered more concretely and clearly.
 I'll give you a simple example.

-Several administrations admired the European Union, as it is remarkable.
-But it is remarkable for someone?
-The United States is an economic giant with a huge trade with the European Union.
-With whom the United States easier to negotiate: with individual countries or the European Union as a whole?
-Especially with the European Union, where all the big role played by this no one selected the Brussels bureaucracy with their ideas of the beautiful, with a lot of regulation.
-Trump struggles against the regulation in America.
-But in Europe, it is even more.
-And, with many of the restrictions are not related to considerations of trade and economic nature, but simply, if you want to represent the feeling of a socialist utopia where supranational structures have to control everything.
-How can that be in American interests?
+Several administrations were delighted by the European Union, as it is remarkable.
+But is it wonderful for whom?
+The United States is an economic giant with huge trade with the European Union.
+With whom is it easier for the United States to agree: with individual countries or with the EU as a whole?
+Moreover, with the European Union, where this increasingly important role is played by this unselected bureaucracy of Brussels with its own ideas about the beautiful, with a huge amount of regulation.
+Trump struggles against regulation in America.
+But in Europe, it is even greater.
+And, moreover, many of the restrictions are not connected with considerations of a trade and economic nature, but simply, if you want, reflect the sense of a socialist utopia, where supranational structures must control everything.
+How can this be in the American interest?

-I'm talking, of course, simplified.
-Because it is quite clear that the United States also want predictability, stability in the trade.
-In some way it is always easier to negotiate with such large structures.
-But these questions about why we are so fond of the European Union, despite the fact that the European Union, which at first was a common market, which eliminated tariffs, and then turned into something completely different, with increasing political component why is in the interests of the United States, to what extent is the benefit of States, to what extent it is in the interests of the United States?
-These questions are not asked.
+I speak, of course, simplistic.
+Because it is understandable that the United States also wants predictability, stability in trade.
+To some extent it is always easier to negotiate with such large structures.
+But these questions are about why we fell in love with the European Union, even though this European Union, which was at first a common market where tariffs were eliminated, and then turned into something completely different with an increasing political component, why it is in the interests of the United States, up to how much is it in the interests of the States, to what extent is it in the interest of the United States?
+These questions were not asked.